-Along with the University of Kentucky holdings is the most comprehensive documentation of news articles covering the history of surface mining and the work of the OSM in eastern Kentucky.
-Patrick Angel, currently the only forester for the Department of the Interior Office of Surface Mining and who trained with William Hayes, is assisting in the assembly of the scrapbooks and the negotiations to process and hold the records in the University of Kentucky Special Collections archive.
+Donated along with the University of Kentucky holdings is a comprehensive collection of news articles covering the history of surface mining and the work of the OSM in eastern Kentucky during the period William Hayes was in the office of Supervisor.
+Patrick Angel, currently the only forester for the Department of the Interior Office of Surface Mining and who trained with William Hayes, is assisting in the assembly of the scrapbooks and the negotiations to process the records in the University of Kentucky Special Collections archive.
 Along with the scrapbook material is a large photographic collection (slides) that document the progression of surface mining during the early years of the industry taken by William Hayes as he monitored his growing “aggravation.”

 William Hayes died on March 3, 2006, in Asheville, North Carolina, of Lewy Body disease, after a two-year fight with the neurological and brain-wasting disease, a kind of Parkinsonism.
-His ashes were scattered from the top of Jack’s Gap, the highest point along the Little Shepherd Trail that looks out over the headwaters of both the Cumberland and the Kentucky rivers and the scarred mountains and forests he tried so desperately to monitor and save.
+His ashes were scattered from the top of Jack’s Gap, the highest point along the Little Shepherd Trail that he helped to create and which looks out over the headwaters of both the Cumberland and the Kentucky rivers and the scarred mountains and forests he tried so desperately to monitor and save.

 FERN HALL HAYES Biography